Thank you Ubisoft for sending us this game to review!

 As you play, the console will keep track of your profile and playing style.
 It will level you up and pair you up to similar players if they are available.
 There is some customization options if you have your Uplay account setup on the console.
 After a few games we earned enough points to unlock new backdrops and Rayman avatars.
 While the jazzy background music was alright, I wasn't compelled to spend points to download the game's soundtrack.

 Overall, Scrabble is well polished and offers a good challenge for players of all levels.
 The online play is great if you can find people to play against.
 If not, the AI players will give you a good run for your money.
-The price tag is a reasonable $15 and is worth picking up if you're a fan of the game.
+The price tag is a reasonable $15 and is worth picking up if you like the traditional game.
+If you’re a Scrabble fan and looking for something similar, Wordle is worth checking out too.
+In both Scrabble and Wordle you have to search your word memory based on letters, shuffle letters across positions to find solutions or plays.
+There’s a Wordle answer finder to help out if you get stuck too so no need to be trapped on a tricky level.